Open Source · BSL 1.1 · Built with Rust

 living knowledge graph.

-DocBrain captures knowledge from PRs, Slack threads, CI pipelines, and your IDE the moment it's created — connects it into a living graph, quality-scores it, and publishes it automatically.
+DocBrain captures knowledge from PRs, Slack threads, CI pipelines, and your IDE the moment it's created, connects it into a living graph, and scores the quality.
+Then one command — docbrain generate — turns it into a grounded runbook, postmortem, or reference, right from your terminal or your CI pipeline.

 25MB binary <500ms cold start 14 LLM providers 13+ sources